202Forever/share-my-week/README.md

 >If you like to code in React instead, in /react-email-templates you can create your design in templates/(e.g mydesign-template.js).
 See for tips: [react-html-email].
 Then add your template to index.js.

 >In /react-email-templates, preview template ```npm template-viewer``` and go to http://localhost:85/.
+Any images should go into templates/images to be copied to src.
 Then build into src using ```npm build```.
-Any images should go into templates/images to be copied to src.
-You still can push them into git, but do not modify the files by hand.
+Push the modified files from src into git.

 #### View Design Guide